Nurses' Values and Perspectives on Medical Aid in Dying: A Survey of Nurses in the United States, Feb. 1, 2022

 Voters 18-44 years old: 70%

 Voters 45-54 years old: 57%

 Voters 65 years of age or older: 67%

 Gynecologic Oncology survey, August 2021

 The majority of respondents (69%) believed medical aid in dying should be legal.

 Respondents reporting medical aid in dying was either illegal or of unknown legal status in their state were asked if they would provide medical aid in dying if it was legal in their state; 36% of this group indicated they would provide the service, 30% would not, and 34% were uncertain.

 Conclusions: Medical aid in dying is a highly relevant topic for gynecologic oncologists and their patients.
 Support exists among gynecologic oncologists for legalizing and providing medical aid in dying more broadly.

 Medscape Oncology Ethics Report 2020

-- When asked “should physician assisted dying be made legal for terminally ill patients?”
-55 percent of the more than 5,000 oncologists surveyed nationwide said “yes,” compared to 49 percent in 2018.”
+When asked “should physician assisted dying be made legal for terminally ill patients?”
+55% of the more than 5,000 oncologists surveyed nationwide said “yes” compared to 49% in 2018.